nkapu/handlers/web/disobey/presentation.md

 ## Winter 2015-2016 - Happy hobby hacking

-* Occasional random hacking
+* Temptation and occasional random hacking
 * A bit of work shopping with [Kapsi Ry](https://www.kapsi.fi) activists
 * A private Wiki for the collaboration
-* It became apparent that there were
+* We realized that there were
   * Plenty of URL handlers that launch **out of the browser behavior**
   * Even more handler specific query parameters
   * A bunch browsers (browsers, electron apps, chat clients, ...)